Updated January 18, 2024

 There are plenty of misunderstandings about how geothermal systems operate.
 The truth of the matter is that in most ways a geothermal heat pump is like any type of heat pump.
 The key difference is the medium of heat exchange.
 But the components inside the house are much the same—and that means you can have a zone control system installed for your geothermal heat pump.

 The way that standard zone control operates is through a series of dampers that are fixed inside the ductwork of the ventilation system.
 The dampers can open and close to redirect the air inside the ducts so that it doesn’t flow to particular rooms.
-Each damper has its own dedicated thermostat to control it, which is located in the room that the damper affects.
+Each damper has its dedicated thermostat to control it, which is located in the room that the damper affects.

 Geothermal heat pumps may draw heat from the ground to send into the house, but they still distribute that heat with a blower fan into a set of ducts.
-And if a heating system uses ducts, it can have zone control installed—it’s actually that simple.
+And if a heating system uses ducts, it can have zone control installed—it’s that simple.

 If you are currently considering a geothermal installation, then we recommend you make zone control part of the installation process.
-This will help you save even more money with your new geothermal heat pump, adding extra savings onto an already extremely energy-efficient system.
+This will help you save even more money with your new geothermal heat pump, adding extra savings to an already extremely energy-efficient system.

 Golden Rule Plumbing, Heating, Cooling & Electrical offers quality geothermal services in Des Moines, IA.